 To be frank, I have not yet tried this leather drumstick bag.
 But, it is at the top of my wishlist at this very moment.
 I became obsessed with the look and style of this leather stick bag.
 Not only is the holder good looking and stylish but, it is also made from 100% leather so you are guaranteed an accessory that will last you a long time.

 Also, there are a ton of features “packed” into this bag.
 Like most bags, this leather one can be attached to your floor tom.
 Furthermore, there are two sets of front pockets for extra storage of cellphones, keys, drum gloves, and wallets.
 Lastly, it has a sling so essentially, it can be used as a drumstick backpack.

 7) Vater Drumstick Holder

 Now, this Vater drumstick holder is slightly different from bags and backpacks.
 What the holders for drumsticks do, is attached to any of your cymbal stands and provides a place for drummers to keep and access their drumsticks at any given time.

 This is one of those important drum accessories that will serve drummers well when playing live.
 Especially for those drummers that drop a lot of sticks during a performance.
 Investing a minuscule amount of money into a drumstick holder will definitely help you out in this regard.

 8) Ahead Drumstick Case

-This Ahead drumstick bag is more of a case then it is a bag.
-However, it’s function is exactly the same as all others and that is to protect, contain and transport your drumsticks.
+This Ahead drumstick bag is more of a case than it is a bag.
+However, its function is exactly the same as all others and that is to protect, contain and transport your drumsticks.
 This Ahead stick bag, in particular, will most likely give your drumsticks the most protection out of all the others reviewed here.

-It is in a cylinder shaped and can be hung from your floor tom for easy access to your sticks and mallets.
-Despite what this case may look like, it can contain up to 30 pairs of your drumsticks or 20 percussions mallets.
+It is cylinder-shaped and can be hung from your floor tom for easy access to your sticks and mallets.
+Despite what this case may look like, it can contain up to 30 pairs of your drumsticks or 20 percussion mallets.